This page provides information on the rules and regulations surrounding noise pollution and who you can approach if you have a noise complaint.

 Musical Instrument Noise

-Musical instruments can be played between the hours of 7.00am and 7.00pm, Monday to Saturday, and 9.00am and 7.00pm Sundays and public holidays, for a maximum of one hour if amplified, or two hours if not.
+Musical instruments can be played between the hours of 7.00am and 7.00pm, Monday to Saturday, and 9.00am and 7.00pm Sundays and public holidays, for a maximum of one hour.

 If you plan on playing musical instrument, we encourage you to play inside with all the windows and doors closed.
 This will help reduce any impact on your neighbour.